 The National Library will develop a set of templates and processes to support the implementation of this policy.
-These will provide additional detail about what the principles will look like in practice.
-National Library staff will use the templates and processes to ensure recommendations about removal and disposal are consistent with the policy and its principles.
+These will provide additional detail about what processes to support the implementation of this policy.
+These will provide additional detail about what processes to support the implementation of this policy.
+These will look like in practice.
+National Library staff will use the templates and processes to support the implementation of this policy.